Not Quite, Not Quite: The Films of Bill and Turner Ross

 In River, as they run their boat ashore and turn to vagabondage in the old river town of Natchez, Mississippi, the indomitable spirit of the collective does not waiver.
 They take on the infamous Under the Hill Natchez saloons, socializing with a flirtatious bartender before drunkenly slipping into a night of river music, a sequence of events that ends with them sleeping on an unknowing stranger’s porch and hitchhiking the next morning further down the road to New Orleans.
 If there was ever a sign that they had been moved by William Eggleston’s Dixie-cursed Stranded in Canton (2005), a first-person film documenting the famous photographer’s bibulous and quaalude-hazed midnight carousing of a decaying Southern aristocracy in the early ’70s, this was it.

 With the brothers citing its influence, that Egglestonian seed came to blossom in Bloody Nose, in which hues of inebriation evoke a deep musical sorrow emanating from a cast of loquacious characters.
-Michael Martin’s monologues, impressive as they are, lack the Southern Gothic undertow of Eggleston’s virulent, skull-toting dentist, but they make up for what’s lost with their alternating doses of philosophy and bitterness.
-Yes, when it’s time to finally leave the bar in the sickly morning sunlight, he remarks under his breath that the well-wishing workers don’t even know who he really is.
+Michael Martin’s monologues, impressive as they are, lack the virulent, Southern Gothic undertow of Eggleston’s skull-toting dentist, but they make up for what’s lost with their alternating doses of philosophy and bitterness.
+Yes, when it’s time to finally leave the bar in the sickly morning sunlight, Martin remarks under his breath that the well-wishing workers don’t even know who he really is.
 Such blue gloom is equally present, though less perniciously felt, when war-vet Bruce foggily sings along to the lyrics, “You better know when to hold ’em / Know when to fold ’em.”
 His face tells us he is unendingly aware that he’s been dealt a losing hand.

 That is not to say Bloody Nose is without its lighthearted moments; in fact, its primary tone is marked by the safety and levity of its barroom banter.
 Disagreements come and go, moods change with the tides, but drinks are steady poured and the smoke-filled room is pocketed with interpersonal connections in every corner: desperate, half-asleep pleas to leave alcohol behind between Martin and a younger friend; commiseration between war veterans; stoned kids in the parking lot discussing plutonium; even the antagonist of several patrons reads a tender goodbye toast to the bar, now a haven in its crescent form waning from their lives.